fakovacic/ports/Readme.md

 - add log wrapper - currently using zerolog struct directly

 - define interface Ports in parser service with only methods used by parser

+- remove unused errors functions

+- store folder can be extracted from ports - ports store implementation can be defined in additional /store/inmem/ports folder

+- create models folder, adding only bussiness logic models ( without json or other tags ), additionaly adding models specific for each layer ( parsing and store with appropriate tags is needed )